gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

   <em>Figure 3: Synthetic data experiment results <i>(from the paper)</i>.</em>
 </p>

 The authors also compare their method with existing approaches and show that it outperforms them in various aspects.
-They argue that traditional methods, such as softmax, may not be suitable for deriving confusion from probability after training, and that the proposed method provides a more effective solution.
+They argue that traditional methods, such as softmax, may not be suitable for deriving confusion from probability after training.
+The proposed method provides a more effective solution.

 In conclusion, the paper introduces a unique approach to handling uncertainties in visual recognition systems, providing a significant contribution to the field.
 The proposed method not only improves the performance of the system but also enhances its adaptability and robustness by enabling more informed and dynamic decision-making, which provides a more suitable and flexible approach in terms of real-world applications.